 Whisk up the dressing ingredients and place in the refrigerator.

-I love using my Homemade Seasoned Salt in place of regular salt.
-There are a nice combination of seasoning, including celery seed, which gives the potato salad a wonderful taste.
+This is a nice combination of seasonings, including celery seed, which gives the potato salad a wonderful taste.

 This Pressure Cooker Summer Picnic Potato Salad pairs nicely with My Favorite BBQ Baby Back Ribs.